 In the Whateley Universe, Jericho is this to Diamondback and Razorback.
 Given that Diamondback looks like a naga and Razorback looks like he's mostly velociraptor, not a lot of people want to be their friend.

-Happens a lot in animated shows.
-The rich white girl always has a black friend, either straight out sassay or the more bookish type.
+Happens a lot on animated shows.
+The lead white character almost always has a black best friend, or at least a non-Caucasian best friend.
+If the best friend is black, then said-friend is either straight out sassay or the more bookish type.

-And of course in most animated shows, especially ones set in a school environment, the main character and his/her two best friends will make up a Token Trio: the (white) protagonist, their platonic white friend of the opposite sex, and their black best pal of the same sex.
-The black friend is usually the smart one or the voice-of-reason character.
+And in most animated shows, especially ones set in a school environment, the main character and his/her two best friends will make up a Token Trio: the (white) protagonist, their platonic friend of the opposite sex, and their black best pal of the same sex.
+The black friend is usually the smart one and/or the voice-of-reason character.

 Daria subverts this a bit too.
 Although Daria gets along better with the two major black kids, Jodie and Mack, than almost anyone else besides Jane, they are much more mainstream than the lead characters, although they envy Daria and Jane's iconoclastic manner.